-Construction of the National Biologics Manufacturing Centre (NBMC) at Central Park in Darlington, UK, began in April 2014.
-The facility is used for conducting research on biologic products by promoting collaboration between academia, the National Health Service (NHS) and the industry.
+Construction of the National Biologics Manufacturing Centre at Central Park in Darlington, UK, began in April 2014.
+The facility is used for conducting research on biologic products by promoting collaboration between academia, the UK’s National Health Service (NHS) and the industry.

-Novasep installed BioSC Lab protein purification technology in the National Biologics Manufacturing Centre in November 2015.
+In November 2015, France-based biopharmaceutical company Novasep installed BioSC Lab protein purification technology at the facility.

 Marketing commentary on CPI

 The UK-based Centre for Process Innovation (CPI) advises companies in developing products and processes from concepts to finished products.
 Using applied knowledge in science and engineering combined with sophisticated development facilities, it enables clients to develop, demonstrate, prototype and scale-up the next generation of biologic products and processes.

 In 2011, the CPI was made part of the UK’s High-Value Manufacturing Catapult (HVMC) network, which consists of seven technology and innovation centres.
 The HVMC was established to provide access to the best manufacturing talent and facilities.

 Biological medicines account for 10-15% of the pharmaceutical market and constitute more than one-fifth of new medicines launched worldwide every year.
 The new facility at Darlington is intended to help the UK expand its contribution to the high value and high-quality production of biologic medicines in the global market.